 Every child is unique.
-All growth, whether it’s physical, emotional or intellectual, is a milestone.
-Joint Commission on the Mental Health of Children as long ago as 1970 has emphasized that child care centers, nursery schools, and compensatory programs present outstanding opportunities to foster mental health of children.
-The potential value of these programs to children’s mental health continues to be recognized until today.
+All growth, whether it is physical, emotional, or intellectual, is a milestone.
+As early as 1970, Joint Commission on the Mental Health of Children has emphasized that child care centres, nursery schools, and compensatory programs present outstanding opportunities to foster mental health of children.
+The potential value of these programs on a child’s mental health continues to be recognized until today.

-According to Joanne Hendrick (2010)*, these are some hallmarks that a teacher should observe in knowing if a child is growing healthy emotionally.
+According to Joanne Hendrick (2010)*. these are a few of the hallmarks that a teacher should observe to know if a child’s emotions are growing healthily.

-1. A child who grows toward his independence in choosing his own activities and makes a self discovery.
+1. A child who grows towards their independence in choose their own activities and makes a self discovery.

-As a child grows, he gains independence in choosing his own activities, as well as generates his own ideas with zest and enthusiasm.
+As a child grows, they gain independence in choosing their own activities, as well as begin to generate their own ideas with zest and enthusiasm.
 One way of supporting this skill, is building trust with the child.
-When a child is given trust, he performs better in finishing his tasks.
+When a child is given trust, they performs better in finishing their tasks.
 This is known as the Montessori teaching method, where children are given real life scenarios and must then determine their response to all the possibilities.
-As the child is given the freedom (within boundaries) to make his own choices, his love of “work” is maximized.
+As the child is given the freedom (within boundaries) to make their own choices, their love of “work” is maximized.

 Gabriel Garcia Marquez, the Colombian author of “Love in the Time of Cholera” and “One Hundred Years of Solitude” attended a Montessori school as a child.
 Many Montessori websites quote the Nobel Prize winner, saying “I do not believe there is a method better than Montessori for making children sensitive to the beauties of the world and awakening their curiosity regarding the secrets of life.

-2. A child who is able to build a healthy relationship with one of the teachers or others, outside of his family.
+2. A child who is able to build a healthy relationship with one of the teachers or others, outside of their family.

 There are a lot of stories about people whose grandparents or other relatives/teachers influenced and inspired them.
 They grew up to be mature and responsible adults and have contributed tremendously to the society.
 Oprah’s story unfolded this truth: “One of the defining moments of my life came in fourth grade—the year I was a student in Mrs. Duncan’s class at Wharton Elementary School in Nashville.
 For the first time, I wasn’t afraid to be smart, and she often stayed after school to work with me.
 I thought I would one day become a fourth-grade teacher.”
-How much more if a child has this kind of experience as early as when he is in preschool?
+How much more effective would this be if a child were to have this kind of experience as early as preschool?

 3. A child who is able to follow the routines at school without fuss.

-A child gains more self-assertiveness as he gets older.
-Teachers should be consistent and firm in helping children follow routines until he gets used to it and is able to do it without a teacher’s strict supervision.
+A child gains more self-assertiveness as they get older.
+Teachers should be consistent and firm in helping children follow routines until they gets used to it and is able to do it without a teacher’s strict supervision.
 The method of discipline will depend on the character, age and background of the child.
 Some of discipline problems can be solved through dialogue, but some of children need a teacher to hold their hands to simplify the transition of doing the routines.
 Patience is indispensable in maintaining limits when necessary and independence when possible.

 It’s a balancing act in avoiding confrontations when you can, insisting on doing things your way when necessary and giving the child as many choices as possible.
 It is important to remind ourselves that the drive toward independence and self-assertion is a crucial stage of emotional development.

-A child needs to learn how to handle himself and follow the activities provided by his or her teacher.
-He should know when he has to sit quietly and when he can chat and tell a story.
-In addition to this, teachers should be aware that children who are very quiet also need attention since the tendency to spend more in disciplining the children with behavior issue might be inevitable.
-Communication with parents regarding the child’s behavior at school is a good way to help the child improve his attitude.
-The parents need to follow up how the children are doing during their absence.
+A child needs to learn how to handle himself and follow the activities provided by their teacher.
+They should know when they have to sit quietly and when they can chat and tell a story.
+In addition to this, teachers should be aware that children who are very quiet also need attention since the tendency to spend more in disciplining the children with behaviour issue might be inevitable.
+Communication with parents regarding the child’s behaviour at school is a good way to help the child improve their attitude.
+The parents need to follow up with how their children are doing during their absence.